(Last Updated on : 01/06/2018)

 -critic Mulk Raj Anand

-, who had also perceived Khannas capabilities and thus advised him to move and work in England, also providing him with letters of introduction to several of his influential friends in London.
-While in England, Khanna fell in with Francis Newton Souza, a leading Goan painter much admired by critics and art buying public alike.
-He started painting furiously and soon got noticed, selling them for good prices.
-After a year, he was told, "Forget university - you are an artist".
+, who had also perceived his capabilities and thus advised him to move and work in England by providing him with letters of introduction to several of his influential friends in London.
+While in England, he was introduced with Francis Newton Souza, a leading Goan painter much admired by critics and art buying public alike.
+He started painting energetically and soon got noticed, selling them for good prices.
 He, therefore, stayed in London and was signed up leading London art galleries.

 Paintings and Art Works of Balraj Khanna